About This Case

 Plaintiffs Oppose Delay and Ask the Court to Conditionally Certify a FLSA Class – Posted March 23, 2018

 On March 15, 2018, Plaintiffs asked the Court to find that drivers who drove for Western Express and leased from New Horizons Leasing are “similarly situated” to the Named Plaintiff in this case (“the class”).
 Similarly situated means that the drivers were subject to the same illegal policies and practices as the named Plaintiff and therefore have the same claims against Defendants.
 If the Court agrees with Plaintiffs, it should approve sending notice to the class that explains the case and gives class members the opportunity to join by filling out a Consent to Sue form.
-(Class Members don’t have to wait to receive notice, they can join the case now by filing out a Consent to Sue form.)
 You can view the Plaintiffs’ motion here: Plaintiffs’ Motion to Conditionally Certify a Fair Labor Standards Act Collective Action and Authorize Notice to be Issued to the Class

 On March 16, 2018, Plaintiffs submitted argument against Defendants’ request to “stay” this case (put it on hold).
 The Defendants have asked the Court to stay this case until the Supreme Court decides a different case.
 Plaintiffs responded that the case should not be stayed because (1) the Supreme Court case does not involve the same issues in this case; and (2) delaying the case will be harmful to both Plaintiffs (drivers who have already joined the case) and drivers who are similarly situated but have not received notice of their rights and the opportunity to join this case.
 You can view the Plaintiffs’ argument here: Plaintiffs’ Response to Defendants’ Supplemental Motion to Stay Pending the Decision of the Supreme Court in New Prime, Inc. v.
 Oliveira.